presidentbeef/brakeman-site/source/docs/rake/index.markdown

 footer: true
 ---

+*Running Brakeman via Rake is discouraged because it loads the entire Rails application*

 Brakeman can generate and install a basic Rake task for a Rails application.

 To do so, just run this at the root directory of the Rails application: